OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/core_features/working_with_derivatives/simul_derivs.rst

-The data structure will be written to the console and can be cut and pasted into your script file and passed into the *set_simul_deriv_color* function.
+The data structure will be written to the console and can be cut and pasted into your script file and passed into the :code:`set_simul_deriv_color` function.
 For example, if we were to run it on the example shown :ref:`here <simul_deriv_example>`, the output written to the console would look like this: